coiled/benchmarks/AB_environments/README.md

 ### Complete example
-You want to test the impact of disabling work stealing.
+You want to test the impact of disabling work stealing on the latest version of dask.
 You'll create at least 4 files:

 - `AB_environments/AB_baseline.conda.yaml`:
 ```yaml